Just Can't Get Enough (Depeche Mode song): Music video

 The "Just Can't Get Enough" video, directed by Clive Richardson, was the band's first, and is the only video by the band to feature Vince Clarke.

 The exterior scenes in the video are filmed at the Southbank Centre that is, the undercroft and a now demolished stairway at the eastern corner of the Royal Festival Hall.

 Live versions

 A live version recorded at the London Hammersmith Odeon on 25 October 1982 was featured on the 1983 "Love, in Itself" 12″ single.
 It was never released as a single A-side, but was played extensively on Radio Veronica by various DJs and entered the Dutch and Belgian charts, making the Top 10 (even though the "Love, in Itself" 12″ officially did not qualify for the singles chart, as it was labelled a mini-album).

-The song was also included in the 1989 live album 101, recorded on the band's Music for the Masses Tour in 1988.
+The song was also performed on the 1987–88 Music for the Masses Tour, released on 101 (1988), the 2013–15 The Delta Machine Tour, released on Live in Berlin (2014), the 2017–18 Global Spirit Tour, released on Spirits in the Forest (2020), and the 2023–24 Memento Mori World Tour, released on Depeche Mode: M (2025).